NUM-Forschungsdatenplattform/num-ops-guide/README.md

 ### ArgoCD

 ArgoCD is a declarative, GitOps continuous delivery tool for Kubernetes.
 It enables automated application deployments, rollbacks, and easy management of multiple environments.
+For our dev cluster use [argocd](https://argocd.rdp-dev.ingress.k8s.highmed.org).

 ### Grafana